Question and Answer Ralph Gilles

 Ralph Gilles: It’s up to them.
 In the company there’s no requirement for that, it’s just something that I chose to do and because of that…it’s actually worked to my benefit.
 I would say eight years ago I got to the point where I could actually be of value to the SRT team.
 So they trust me and bring me in to drive these cars and get my feedback and that’s one of the reasons we’re so tight and one of the reasons I think I have this job is because I understand the cars dynamically.
 Its almost like I got an MBA in driving, accidentally, without realizing it.

 And speaking of MBA, right around 2001 I decided to go back to school and get a business degree as a promise to my dad.
 He passed away right around that time.
 He didn’t trust my art degree.
-My brothers a doctor and I’m this artist…
+My brother is a doctor and I’m this artist…

 Ralph Gilles: Yes.
 It made a big difference.
 I learned so much in that process, mostly by being surrounded by business types.
 As a designer, you can be very insular and be surrounded by just the same people and you don’t learn much about business terms so just being in the class alone, forget the curriculum, I was learning how these people talk, what they speak, what makes them tick.
 I was 32 when I graduated from the MBA program.
 It was an executive MBA so most people were in their 40s so they had a lot of corporate experience.
 I was just listening to their stories and sponging everything.
 It really taught me a lot about how to be a leader and not just a designer.